Me

 D I V E R S E ~ D I S T I N C T ~ D E D I C A T E D

-And I love everything about the writing and editing process: My trusty organizing system for those interviews and other sources.
+I love everything about the writing and editing process: My trusty organizing system for those interviews and other sources.
 The texture of the pencil moving across paper, as I take notes.
 The feel of my fingers racing on the keyboard.
 Climbing into the meanings and music of words to land on just the right ones and listening to how they sing with the rhythm of the sentence.
 The ease when the paragraphs flow and the struggle when they don’t.
 And then there are my clients, who are just plain fun to work with.

-Chamber Music Magazine - American Patchwork Quartet takes timeless American folk songs into jazz improvisation, country twang, West African rhythms, and East Asian ornamentation, stitching traditions together in unexpected ways.
+Chamber Music Magazine - American Patchwork Quartet takes timeless American folk songs into jazz improvisation, country twang, West African rhythms and East Asian ornamentation, stitching traditions together in unexpected ways.

 Chamber Music Magazine - With 2023 as its 40th year, the Grand Canyon Music Festival spotlights the string quartet and high schoolers’ works from the Native American Composer Apprentice Project headed by Pulitzer Prize-winner Raven Chacon.